ruiyaoOps/kubeeye-plugins/README.md

 # kubeeye-plugins
-A repository of plugins for the kubeEye UI
+A repository of plugins for the kubeEye